Who is Lady Gaga 101: Everything You Wanted to Know

 I've been searching for ways to heal myself, and I've found that kindness is the best way.

-We hope we have been helpful to you in this "Who is Lady Gaga" article, and we hope you have a better understanding of who this amazing musician is!
+We hope we have been helpful to you in this "Who is Lady Gaga" article, and we hope you have a better understanding of who Lady Gaga is!